 Mosquitoes naturally feed multiple times

 Given the link between EIP and resources in the mosquito, our latest study considered the impact of a mosquito taking an additional blood meal on the speed of parasite development.
-In natural populations, Anopheles gambiae females bite humans to acquire nutrients for egg development, and, once laid 2–3 days later, they will feed on blood again to produce another batch of eggs, and so on to increase numbers of their offspring.
+In natural populations, Anopheles gambiae females bite humans to acquire nutrients for each round of egg development, of which there can be several.
 This multiple feeding behavior is rarely reproduced in laboratory experiments with Plasmodium-infected mosquitoes, limiting our understanding of its potential effects on malaria transmission, and yet this much more closely resembles the situation occurring in field populations.

 An additional blood feed accelerates parasite development and increases malaria transmission potential

-In our study, providing a second blood meal to female mosquitoes 3 days after they were infected with Plasmodium falciparum dramatically increased the size of developing parasites and accelerated the appearance of transmissible forms in the salivary glands, shortening the EIP by 2.3 days (21%), making these mosquitoes infectious sooner.
+In our study, providing a second blood meal to female mosquitoes 3 days after they became infected with the malaria parasite Plasmodium falciparum during a blood meal dramatically increased the size of developing parasites and accelerated the appearance of transmissible forms in the salivary glands, shortening the EIP by 2.3 days (21%), making these mosquitoes infectious sooner.
 The increased available resources, particularly amino acids and lipids, provided by an additional blood meal are apparently accessible to and potentially taken up by the parasite.
 Plasmodium therefore has a remarkable plasticity to use available mosquito nutrients to accelerate its development.
 Indeed, similar effects of double blood feeding are reported in several mosquito-pathogen interactions so this may be a more generalized mechanism for parasites to increase their chances of transmission to the next host.

-Incorporating our findings into a mathematical model across sub-Saharan Africa reveals that the malaria transmission potential, a parameter known as R0, of mosquito populations incorporating multiple blood feeding is likely to be higher than previously thought (Figure 3).
-Since natural mosquito populations are already feeding multiply, this suggests the contribution of multiple blood feeding as a driver of transmission is currently underestimated and elimination in these high-endemic areas may be more challenging than anticipated.
+Incorporating our findings into a mathematical model across sub-Saharan Africa reveals that the malaria transmission potential, a parameter known as R0, incorporating multiple blood feeding is likely to be higher than previously thought (Figure 3).
+Since natural mosquito populations are already feeding multiply, this suggests the contribution of multiple blood feeding as a driver of transmission is currently underestimated and elimination in these endemic areas may be more challenging than anticipated.